Keith Macpherson Smith: Later life

 Smith planned an around-the-world flight in 1922, but abandoned it after his brother Ross was killed during a test flight.
 He then lived and worked in Sydney as an agent for Vickers, vice-president of British Commonwealth Pacific Airlines (taken over by Qantas in 1954), and as a director of Qantas Empire Airways and Tasman Empire Airways Limited (a subsidiary of Imperial Airways which was the forerunner of British Airways).

+Smith unsuccessfully stood for preselection as the Nationalist Party candidate at the 1931 East Sydney by-election.

+He died on 19 December 1955.